NSBum/esp-idf-component-directory/README.md

 ## Components

-My [fork](https://github.com/NSBum/esp-idf-lib) of the ESP-IDF component library.
+My [fork](https://github.com/NSBum/esp-idf-lib) of the [ESP-IDF Components library](https://github.com/UncleRus/esp-idf-lib).
+I have extended that table to function as a directory of not only the contents of that library but of some of my original components and those of others.

 | Component      | Description                                                             | License | Thread safety
 |----------------|-------------------------------------------------------------------------|---------|---------------